mc-imperial/multicore-test-harness/README.md

 In this section, we provide the results of the the multicore test harness on the Raspberry Pi 3 with a Real-Time Kernel.

-The Raspberry Pi, was configured by flasshing an SD cared with [Raspbian Jessie](http://downloads.raspberrypi.org/raspbian/images/raspbian-2017-07-05/) and replacing the kernel with a RT as instructed [here](http://www.frank-durr.de/?p=203).
+The Raspberry Pi, was configured by flashing an SD cared with [Raspbian Jessie](http://downloads.raspberrypi.org/raspbian/images/raspbian-2017-07-05/) and replacing the kernel with a RT as instructed [here](http://www.frank-durr.de/?p=203).

 ### Tuning